Gemfile gem "skylight"

 See Navigating Your App to learn more.

 The Endpoint View is the heart and soul of Skylight.
 More than just looking pretty, this page is the end result of distilling thousands of data points into actionable information that you can use to speed up your app.

-Our weekly Trends Email distills your performance data into a beautiful, actionable report that helps you catch slowdowns before your customers do.
+Our trends feature distills your performance data into a weekly report that helps you catch slowdowns before your customers do.

 Rather than bog you down with a zillion charts and graphs, Skylight turns performance data into actionable insights, so you spend less time diagnosing and more time improving.